Madoff says feels safer in prison than in N.Y.

 "I thought that that would really sting him," Mack said, adding that her plan backfired.

-The smug-sounding reply from Madoff, whom Mack said she holds responsible for her husband's death, enraged her.
+The smug-sounding reply from Madoff, whom Mack said she holds for her husband's death, enraged her.

 "As you can imagine, I am quite the celebrity, and am treated like a Mafia don," Madoff wrote from the North Carolina prison where he is incarcerated.